 City of Sports

 Kazan is one of the most well-equipped cities of Russia in terms of sports infrastructure.
 In 2009, an online survey deemed Kazan Russia's sports capital.
 Kazan has hosted multiple sports events at national and international level, including two field hockey world championships (2005 and 2011), the summer World Student Games (2013), fencing world championships (2014), and others.
-In 2018, the capital of Tatarstan will host football World Cup matches.
+In 2018, the capital of Tatarstan hosted the FIFA World Cup.

 There is a great number of sports grounds and active leisure facilities in Kazan.
 There are sports facilities to play hockey or go skating, skating rinks, and aqua parks with swimming pools and rides.
 Those who are into active leisure would enjoy a rope park and a karting centre.